briandconnelly/nicheconstruct/paper/02_methods.md

 Here, we represent the "niche" implicitly based on the allelic states present in the subpopulation.
 As allelic states change, subpopulations alter aspects of their environment, creating a unique niche.

-We use a form of density dependent selection to favor individuals that better match their niche.
+Niche construction takes the form of density dependent selection, and individuals evolve to better match their niche by a second form of adaptation.
 Specifically, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals in the subpopulation that have allele $a-1$ at locus $l-1$.
 As a consequence, genotypes with sequentially increasing allelic states will tend to evolve.
 We treat both adaptive loci and allelic states as "circular": the selective value of an allele at locus 1 is affected by the allelic composition of the subpopulation at locus $L$.